The Itchy & Scratchy Game

 The Itchy & Scratchy Game is a platform video game that was released for the Super NES and Game Gear.
-It stars the cat and mouse pair Itchy & Scratchy from the adult animated sitcom The Simpsons, and features the classic gory violence from the show.
+Based on the American animated television series The Simpsons, it stars the cat and mouse pair Itchy & Scratchy, and features the classic gory violence from the show.
 The main character is Itchy, who has to fight Scratchy.
 Reception of the game has been generally negative.

 The game was also developed for the Genesis but it was never commercially released.

 Gameplay

 The Itchy & Scratchy Game is a side-scrolling platform game based on The Itchy & Scratchy Show, a show within a show in the animated television series The Simpsons.
 There are seven levels in the game.
 The player controls Itchy, a mouse whose goal is to torture and kill the cat Scratchy.
 The game is played by running around the level and attacking Scratchy and various other enemies.
 Both Itchy and Scratchy carry mallets as their standard weapons, although various other weapons—coordinating with the theme of the level—can also be used.
 Every few moments, Scratchy will come onto the screen and then run away after attacking Itchy or Itchy has inflicted damage on Scratchy.
 Once Scratchy's health has been depleted, a boss battle will ensue.